 PROJECT HAIL MARY

-If you came away from 'The Martian' thinking that what it really needed was for the astronaut to lighten up, and to have a creature made of rocks as a companion, then this is the film for you.
-And if dour Matt Damon is replaced by charming Ryan Gosling then so much the better.
+If you came away from 'The Martian' thinking that what it really needed was for dour Matt Damon to lighten up and be replaced by Ryan Gosling, and to have a creature made of rocks as a companion, then this is the film for you.

-Instead of being stranded on Mars, Gosling's character (maverick scientist Ryland Grace) is out in the Tau Ceti star system, trying to work out why that star isn't dimming whilst our Sun is - due to some pesky micro-critters (called Astrophage) appearing from nowhere and taking a one-way trip from the Sun to Venus.
+Instead of being stranded on Mars, Gosling's character (maverick scientist Ryland Grace) is out in the Tau Ceti star system, trying to work out why that star isn't dimming whilst our Sun is.
+The Sun is losing energy due to some pesky micro-critters (called Astrophage) appearing from nowhere and taking a one-way trip from the Sun to Venus.

-The future of humanity is at stake, which is why the jokey tone of this film sometimes rubbed me up the wrong way (yes, maybe I'm the one that needs to lighten up).
-As an example, there's an early scene where Grace and a companion go to a DIY store to buy some kit with which to conduct an experiment on the Astrophage, and in case the audience might find this boring they of course have to do some clowning about.
+This is going to lead to catastrophic consequences for humanity, which is why the jokey tone of this film sometimes rubbed me up the wrong way.
+For example, there's an early scene where Grace and a companion go to a DIY store to buy some kit with which to conduct an experiment on the Astrophage, and in case the audience might find this boring they of course have to do some clowning about.

-It's a long film (150 minutes) but this didn't bother me until the final scenes, starting from when Grace and Rocky say their goodbyes, which I found rushed and confusing, and could happily have done without.
+It's a long film (150 minutes) but this didn't bother me until the final scenes, starting from when Grace and Rocky say their goodbyes.
+As far as I was concerned the film could have ended at this point but instead we get several more scnes, which I found rushed and confusing.

 This is one of those films where inevitably an ignoramus like me came away with loads of stupid questions which showed I wasn't paying nearly enough attention: